If you are thinking about applying to University of Cincinnati, the deadline for Fall 2023 admissions is March 1 and the application fee costs $50.

 Students admitted to University of Cincinnati have an average unweighted GPA of 3.7.

-University of Cincinnati is test optional.
+University of Cincinnati is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 An ACT score of 29 means you fall in the 75th percentile for University of Cincinnati's admitted students.
 One out of every four students scored above a 29, and three out of four students scored lower than 29 on the ACT.